infinum/frontend-handbook/JavaScript/React.md

 }
 ```

-Avoid writing any logic inline.
+Avoid writing any logic in line.
 Extract it to the outside of the JSX block.

 ``` jsx
 export class ComponentName extends React.Component {